Tailscale raises $12 million for its WireGuard-based corporate VPN – TechCrunch

 Tailscale has raised a $12 million funding round.
-Accel is leading the round with Heavybit and Uncork Capital also participating.
+Accel is leading the round, with Heavybit and Uncork Capital participating.
 The company is building a better corporate VPN by leveraging a modern protocol and focusing on ease of implementation.

 A VPN, or a virtual private network, is an encrypted tunnel between two devices.
 Many companies rely on a VPN for remote employees, multi-office setups and internal services that are supposed to be visible to employees exclusively.
 For instance, if you’re working remotely, chances are you can connect to your company’s intranet and internal services by connecting to a VPN server from your corporate laptop.